Metropolitan Manila Development Authority: Footbridges

+No left turn scheme

+The MMDA under Bayani Fernando implemented a "no left-turn" scheme in the early 2000s along several major roads in Metro Manila, prohibiting motor vehicle traffic from turning left at intersections and instead requiring them to make a U-turn at designated U-turn slots and making a right turn after.
+These U-turn slots were designed to mimic the Michigan left turn design by creating continuous traffic, mitigating bottlenecks caused by traffic light signals.

+The scheme was controversial due to longer travel time and difficulties in navigating to these U-turn slots.
+Several academic studies also summarized that the "no left-turn" design was only beneficial under low traffic conditions and minimal lane changing, as the U-turn slots also became congested themselves.
+Following the end of Fernando's term, many of these U-turn slots were closed and left-turning at most intersections was restored, although some still remain along roads such as EDSA, Quezon Avenue, and Circumferential Road 5.

 Public Urinals

 A short-lived curiosity all around Metro Manila is the pink urinals made popular by Bayani Fernando, which he implemented prominently in Marikina in an effort to curb public urination.
 They have since been removed, however, with remaining urinal units distributed instead to local government units.

 Flood control and sewerage management

 Pumping Stations

-The MMDA operates several pumping stations in strategic areas of Metro Manila, with the aim of mitigating flooding risks, particularly during inclement weather.
-Old pumping stations that used diesel engines were upgraded in 2015 to use electric motors.
-Brand new pumping stations were also constructed in flood-prone areas as part of the agency's flood-mitigation program.
-In addition they also scheduled a regular maintenance of 54 pumping stations across the country with 12 stations being equipped with new pumps.
+The MMDA operates and maintains several pumping stations in strategic areas of Metro Manila with the aim of mitigating flooding risks, especially during inclement weather.
+Old pumping stations that previously used diesel engines were upgraded in 2015 to use electric motors.
+Of the 54 pumping stations across the country, 12 stations have been equipped with new pumps in 2016.
+Additional pumping stations are also being constructed in flood-prone areas as part of the agency's flood mitigation program.

 Waterway dredging

 Starting with Bayani Fernando's tenure, the Estero Blitz (Waterway Blitz) became an annual waterway clearing operation with emphasis on river dredging activities, particularly at flood-prone areas, to reduce the risk and impact of flooding all over the metropolis.
 The clearing operation is usually conducted during the dry summer season.